 I humbly attempt to reform the church from these pagan tendencies.

-I choose to celebrate the FEASTS of the LORD as best I can.
 I’ll repeat it, with Matthew Henry, “But how far is the Christian church from this state of purity!”